-Using Your DryTide Waterproof Backpack
+Using DryTide Waterproof Gear

-Check the Backpack Before Use
+Check the Bags and Backpacks Before Use

-Closing the Backpack
+Closing the Bags and Backpacks

-Here is also a quick video demonstration of how to close backpack by buckling the ends to the sides of the backpack (rainproof backpack):
+Here is also a quick video demonstration of how to close the backpack by buckling the ends to the sides of the backpack (rainproof backpack):

-Taking Care of the Backpack
+Taking Care of DryTide Bags and Backpacks

 What Does Waterproof Mean

-We suggest that you read our explanations on what exactly is the meaning of waterproof when it comes to waterproof bags and what can a waterproof backpack do.
-In short - even though the roll down closure is used in all dry bags our there it is not completely waterproof (even though the name "dry" suggests this and some stores/manufacturers falsely claim so).
-If the roll down is pushed under water for a longer period of time water will slowly start to drip in.
+We suggest that you read our explanations on what exactly is the meaning of waterproof when it comes to waterproof bags and what can a waterproof backpack or bag do.
+In short - even though the roll down closure is used in all the dry bags our there this system is not completely waterproof (even though the name "dry" suggests this and some stores/manufacturers falsely claim so).
+If the roll down is pushed under water for a longer period of time, water will slowly start to drip in.
 It is not a dramatic flush of water that will ruin your things in a moment, it is a slow drip, but it is something to keep in mind.
 So to keep the inside of the backpack dry do not use it as a flotation device and do not push it underwater for longer periods of time.
-The zippers on the top and back pocket are rainproof meaning they will withstand rain but will slowly leak if they are put directly into the water.
-Again this is not a sudden flush of water, if you drop your backpack into the water I gives you enough time to pick it up before the pockets get wet.
-Also, make sure you close the waterproof zippers all the way.
-Because of these limitations we do not give warranty on backpack leakage.
+Still the roll down is the best (price/performance) and most fail proof system out there.